Cataract surgery: Will my vision deteriorate after cataract surgery?

 No, your vision generally doesn't deteriorate after cataract surgery unless other problems arise, such as macular degeneration or glaucoma.

 In cataract surgery, the eye doctor (ophthalmologist) removes the clouded lens from your eye and replaces it with a clear, artificial lens.
 This lens is very durable and should last for the rest of your life.
-Sometimes the capsule that holds the artificial lens becomes cloudy after cataract surgery.
-This can affect your vision.
-An eye doctor can use a laser to make the lens capsule clear again.

 Most people use glasses, at least some of the time, after cataract surgery.
 After your eyes have healed from surgery, your doctor may recommend prescription eyeglasses.